opfuchs/opfuchs.github.io/docs/about.md

 Most of the posts here will probably be about infosec or infosec-adjacent, but I'll ultimately write about what strikes my fancy, which can sometimes include furry stuff, philosophy, and various other things.

-You can find my on Bluesky @opfuchs.gay
+You can find me on Bluesky @opfuchs.gay